Student Data Protection Officer

 Where is sensitive student data kept?

-The lock in the middle represents the location of all of the important and sensitive information that we collect on our students in order to function effectively as a school district.
+The lock in the middle represents the location of all of the important and sensitive information that we collect on our students and staff in order to function effectively as a school district.
+This includes the following data: demographics, academics, attendance, disabilities, discipline, health,

-This includes information on demographics, academics, special education, discipline, health, food services, and transportation.
+free and reduced lunch, and transportation.
 This data is held securely in servers that are protected by state of the art firewalls and disaster recovery procedures.
-Most of this data is in highly secure servers at the North East Regional Information Center (NERIC).
-Some of the data is housed in secure servers inside the district.
-A small portion of this secure data is housed in contracted space with the particular vendor.
+Much of this data is in highly secure servers at the Northeast Regional Information Center (NERIC).
+Some of the data is housed in secure servers inside the district. eSD is now cloud hosted with the vendor.

 Is student data shared?